 If you’d prefer to speak to us about your renewal options, please contact us.

 What happens to my account balance when I renew?

 When you renew, the account balance from your expiring energy plan will transfer to your new plan.

 At the end of your plan, we’ll ask you to submit a final meter reading so we can calculate a final bill, which will tell us your account balance.
 If you don’t provide a meter reading, your final bill will be based on an estimated reading.

 If you have credit on your account and would like a refund, please contact us.
 Any credit on your account can be used to reduce your Direct Debit.
 If the transferred balance is debt, your new Direct Debit will increase.

 If you don’t renew your contract or switch to another supplier, you will be put onto our standard variable rate at the end of your plan.
 A standard variable rate plan will usually cost more than a fixed energy plan.
 We recommend that you renew to take advantage of lower prices by logging in to your online account

 Can I upgrade my energy plan before my renewal date?

-If you are currently on a 12-month fixed term plan, you can upgrade to a longer-term plan by speaking to our renewals team directly on 0330 202 0373 (available 9am - 5pm, Monday to Friday).
+If you are currently on a 12-month fixed term plan, you can upgrade to a longer-term plan and you won’t pay any exit fees.